nuejs/www/index.md

     Content-first alternative to *MDX*.
 [Read the announcement &raquo;](/blog/introducing-nuemark/)

   * ### Nue CSS preview
-    Sneak peek of the best practises for writing maintainable CSS
+    Sneak peek of the best practices for writing maintainable CSS

     Scaleable alternative to *CSS-in-JS* and *Tailwind* [Read the article &raquo;](/blog/introducing-nue-css/)

   * ### Templates
     The best website templates ever existed in terms of design, maintainability, and performance

-    Otimized for UX developers and design-led organizations
+    Optimized for UX developers and design-led organizations

   * ### Cloud
     Stupidly fast and simple hosting for Nue projects